At the grassroots

 Always carries a stress-free spirit, even in times of crisis at the production unit.

-Team Chimmony
+In Chimmony

 In the fringes of Chimmony Wildlife Sanctuary there is a small Malayar village.
 The community seems to take pride in the fresh air and clear unpolluted waters they are blessed with.
 Our work in Chimmony is in close partnership with the Eco Development Committee.